Here are 52 free and affordable things to do in Union County — many of which can only be found in Union County!

-You can find a stable full of friendly horses at Union County’s Watchung Stable in Mountainside.
-We offer lessons, camps, Scout activities, birthday parties, and special riding events for children and adults including guided trail rides through the peaceful woods of the Watchung Reservation and programs for people with disabilities.
+Find a stable full of friendly horses at Union County’s Watchung Stable in Mountainside.
+It offers lessons, camps, Scout activities, birthday parties, and special riding events for children and adults including guided trail rides through the peaceful woods of the Watchung Reservation and programs for people with disabilities.

 Watchung Stable is located at at 1160 Summit Lane in Mountainside.
-More information on the stable and Troop Shows: visit ucnj.org, email email@example.com or call 908-789-3665.
+More informationand Troop Shows: visit ucnj.org, email firstname.lastname@example.org or call 908-789-3665.

 |14||Take a picture perfect picture|

-Our many spring-flowering trees make a perfect backdrop for that special photo of that special someone.
-You can find a plethora of blossoms every spring at Nomahegan Park and throughout our County parks system.
-Check out the Azalea Garden in Warinanco Park for another gorgeous display of spring colors, and look for early bloomers at our Shakespeare Garden in Cedar Brook Park.
+Spring-flowering trees in County parks make a perfect backdrop for that special photo of that special someone.
+Find a plethora of blossoms around at Nomahegan Park and throughout our County parks system.

-The newly restored gazebo by the dam at Echo Lake Park is another favorite place for informal portraits, or simply taking in the peace and quiet of a beautiful rustic scene.
-Alongside the gazebo is a one-of-a-kind handcrafted water wheel, generously donated to the residents of Union County by Barbara Levinson of Mountainside in memory of her husband Dr. Joel Levinson and their son, Kipp.
+The restored gazebo by the dam at Echo Lake Park is another favorite place for informal portraits, or simply taking in the peace and quiet of a beautiful rustic scene.

 |15||Find a zen moment.|

-Here’s another unusual “trail” you can explore in Union County: the path to deep relaxation, under the guidance of a trained yoga instructor at our Trailside Nature & Science Center.
+Here’s another unusual “trail” you can explore in Union County: the path to deep relaxation, under the guidance of a trained yoga instructor at the Trailside Nature & Science Center.

-You can find inclusive programs at other Union County facilities including the Warinanco Ice Skating Center and our swimming pools, too.
+Find inclusive programs at other Union County facilities including the Warinanco Sports Center, Watchung Stable, and Ulrich swimming pool.